Menu

 Even with optimal levels, I still had ongoing fatigue, poor stamina, cystic acne and irregular periods, which suggested that I needed to look at other issues and imbalances within my body.

-And this other major issue was called Leaky Gut, in the form of too much yeast.
+And this other major issue was called increased intestinal permeability (often inaccurately called ‘leaky gut’), in the form of too much yeast.

-As I explained in my past post, my functional medicine practitioner implemented several things to help treat it.
+As explained in my previous post, my functional medicine practitioner implemented several things to help treat it.
 These included probiotics, digestive enzymes, magnesium supplements, Epsom salt baths, apple cider vinegar and then the all important adjusted diet; the candida diet.

-The candida diet is a low sugar, anti-inflammatory diet that promotes good gut health and eliminates the sugars that feed a Candida overgrowth, allowing you to overcome the dysbiosis and clear the excess yeast.
+The candida diet is a low sugar, anti-inflammatory diet that promotes good gut health and eliminates the sugars that feed a Candida overgrowth, allowing you to overcome the dysbiosis and clear the excess yeast in combination with the above.

 But What is it Exactly?

 The below list is what my FMP has me following on my candida diet.
-Each doctor may differ it slightly depending on your own case of candida, but it gives you a good idea of what foods help and hinder overcoming a yeast overgrowth.
+Each doctor may differ it slightly depending on your own case, but it gives you a good idea of which foods may help and hinder overcoming a yeast overgrowth.

 To Avoid Completely:

 I didn’t find this list too daunting, as I can easily live without alcohol, am already gluten-free, eat relatively well and I figured it’s really not that long a list in all honestly.
-My biggest adjustment has been going dairy free but I thought: if I can do gluten-free, what’s one more thing?!
+My biggest adjustment has been going dairy free.

 To Eat Less Of:

-Quinoa and Rice (limit to one serving a day at most)
+• Quinoa and Rice (limit to one serving a day)

 And the best part of the list…